joslynnlee/4cscc/blinking-led.md

 ## Adding the 330 ohm resistor

-A resistor is
+A resistor are components that control the flow of electrical current.
+Each resistor has different values measured using ohms. the higher the number of ohms, the more resistance is provided.
+Resistors are used to protect different components (like an light emitting diode) from drawing too much current which can result in damaging components or even the Raspberry Pi 400.

 7. Pick up the resistor and look at the color combination.
 It reads orange, red, brown gold.
+To read the resistor color codes, you can watch the video ["How to Read a Resistor"](https://www.youtube.com/watch?v=GLD7AgAYqwAv).

 ![330-ohm-resistor](images/08-330-ohm-resistor.png)